Thejaswi-P/Raspi-learning-resources/README.md

 # Raspi-learning-resources
-A set resources to get started and work with raspberry pi
+A set resources to get started with raspberry pi

 ## Books